 West Virginia doesn’t offer the number of online gambling options available in New Jersey and Pennsylvania, but the Mountain State still holds status as a pioneer in legal online gambling among US states.

-Online sports betting launched in West Virginia in August 2019, and the state’s emerging mobile sports betting industry includes platforms from DraftKings, FanDuel, and BetMGM.
+Online sports betting launched in Weonlst Virginia in August 2019, and the state’s emerging mobile sports betting industry includes platforms from DraftKings, FanDuel, and BetMGM.

 The first of the state’s online casinos went live in July 2020 with the debut of DraftKings Casino.
 DFS play is permitted in West Virginia, although no explicit laws are in place outlining regulations for DFS sites.

-Michigan appears poised to become one of the biggest legal online gambling markets in the US.
-A package of bills signed by Gov. Gretchen Whitmer in December 2019 legalized online casinos and sports betting, while also formally approving DFS platforms in the Wolverine State.
+A package of bills signed by Gov. Gretchen Whitmer in December 2019 legalized sports betting and online casinos in Michigan, while also formally approving DFS platforms in the Wolverine State.

 Both commercial and tribal casinos are set to offer online gaming, and Michigan is expected to take a place as one of the most important online gambling hubs in the US.